1643342/OpenMutt/README.md

 ROS2 Humble, the version for Ubuntu 22.04, has an [official installation guide][2] that will be echoed in the following steps.
 Be wary of the difference between ROS and ROS2, since ROS is the older, deprecated version of the two.
 It is **crucial** that the correct version of ROS2 is installed as well, that being the Humble Hawksbill.

 ## Step 1: Set Locale
+When copying these codes, make sure to press Ctrl+Shift+V to paste within the terminal window.
+If you choose to type everything by hand, keep in mind that the commands are *case-sensitive*.
 ```
 locale  # check for UTF-8